reefactor/brainfood_reference/README.md

 > Most people overestimate what they can do in one year and underestimate what they can do in ten years.
 > ― Bill Gates

+#### Prune

+> When things aren't adding up in your life, start subtracting

+> Knowledge is subtractive, not additive — what we subtract (reduction by what does not work, what not to do), not what we add (what to do).
+..
+They think that intelligence is about noticing things that are relevant (detecting patterns); in a complex world, intelligence consists in ignoring things that are irrelevant (avoiding false patterns).
+> -- The bed of Procrustes by Nassim Taleb

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things everyday
 > -- Lao Zi